 Unique identification code composed of the Policy Code and the Country.

 - The spelling of your custom properties must be identical to that indicated above.
 You must respect the upper and lower case lettering.
-A simple space at the end of the name of a property will generate an error.
+A space at the end of a property name will generate an error.

 - The spelling of your categories doesn’t have to be identical to that indicated above, but it helps for coherence.

 - If your library contains several document classes, you must create retention properties for every one of them.

 7. For every document class in your library, select the Display folder as checkbox.

 Note: In Team Folders and Secured Folders, this checkbox is selected by default and cannot be deselected.